 The Basics of SEER and SEER 2

-SEER, short for seasonal energy efficiency ratio, is the standard metric used to assess the cooling efficiency of air conditioning models.
-The higher the SEER rating, the more energy efficient the system and the lower the operating costs.
 SEER is determined by dividing the cooling output during a regular cooling season—measured in British thermal units, or BTUs—by the energy consumed in the process as measured in watt-hours.
 These statistics are created under special test conditions to establish consistency.

 New SEER Rating Standards for 2023